 \subsubsection{Improved Version.}

-To obtain a better lower bound in Ineq.~\eqref{ineq:gen-rev-hoelder}, we will consider all (non-redundant) permutations of the input vectors, namely the $(n - 1)!$ permutations obtained after excluding those obtained by swapping the first two elements, and take the maximum of the resulting lower bounds.
+To obtain a better lower bound in Ineq.~\eqref{ineq:gen-rev-hoelder}, we will consider all (non-redundant) permutations of the input vectors, namely the $(n - 1)!$ permutations obtained after excluding those that differ only by swapping the first two elements, and take the maximum of the resulting lower bounds.
 While this increases the optimization time, this leads to better bounds.
-We briefly mention that it is even possible to have a convolution-like bound, by resorting to a subset dynamic programming in time $O(3^n)$; however, we have not observed any improvement in the bounds.
+We briefly mention that it is even possible to have a convolution-like bound, by resorting to a subset dynamic program in time $O(3^n)$; however, we have not observed any improvement in the bounds.